Showcase product quality and engineering excellence by embedding your scans into your webpage.

 You’ll embed the Voyager window in an inline frame (IFrame).
 Paste the project URL inside the quotation marks.
 Add the ?embed=true parameter after the URL.

-If you want the embed window to redirect to a different project (usually this would be the full project on which the stripped down version with minimal data objects was based), then add the &project-redirect-id= parameter here, followed by the project ID (last part of URL).
-However, you don't want to hyperlink people to your Voyager project, do not include this part of the parameters.
+If you want the embed window to redirect to a different project via the Explore the Scan modal, which shows up in the bottom right of the viewer, then add the &project-redirect-id= parameter here, followed by the project ID (last part of URL).
+Usually, clicking Explore the Scan > Launch Voyager would redirect to the full project on which the stripped down version with minimal data objects was based.
+However, if you don't want to hyperlink visitors to your Voyager project, do not include this part of the parameters.

-After the close quotation marks, you can adjust height and width to pixels or percentages.
-A good place to start for a web embed is height=400 and width=100%.
-You can then adjust the alignment; center is a reliable default.
-To identify the embed, Type the title of the scan within the quotes after title=.
+After the close quotation marks, you can adjust height and width to pixels or percentages, as well as other iframe parameters.
+A good place to start for a web embed is height=100% and width=100%.
+To identify the embed, type the title of the scan within the quotes after title=.

 Embed